emuhlestein/emuhlestein.github.io/angular.md

   // etc...
 }
 ```
 As is the case with NgModule, these items are arrays of elements.
+Not all of these items are needed for every test.

 Here is an example for testing SimpleComponent:
 ```